Cranbourne West

 Cranbourne West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Cranbourne West has a high level of cultural diversity, with 43.0% of its population born overseas and 44.7% speaking a language other than English at home.
-Christianity is the predominant religion in Cranbourne West, making up 36.4% of the population.
-However, there is an overrepresentation of 'Other' religions, comprising 9.0% compared to Greater Melbourne's 6.5%.
+Christianity is the predominant religion in Cranbourne West, comprising 36.4% of people.
+However, the most notable overrepresentation is in the 'Other' category, which makes up 9.0% of the population, significantly higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity